Get insider access

 8. Best Cheap TV

-It's not the best TV in the world, but if you want something cheap that gets the job done, the Roku Select Series is the best widely available cheap TV we've tested.
-It isn't as good in a dark room as the Hisense U6/U6N due to its lack of local dimming, although its contrast and black uniformity are certainly good enough for a pleasant dark room viewing experience.
-It doesn't get very bright in HDR, but it has decent reflection handling, so it can handle a few lights in a moderately lit room.
-Alternatively, its SDR brightness is good, so it's more versatile if you mostly watch SDR content.
-It's also at its best when watching high-quality 4k content, as its image processing is disappointing overall.
+It's not the best TV in the world, but if you want something cheap that gets the job done, the Hisense A7N is the best widely available cheap TV we've tested.
+It isn't as good in a dark room as the Hisense U6/U6N due to its lack of local dimming.
+However, its contrast and black uniformity are certainly good enough for a decent dark room viewing experience, and its ability to display a wide range of colors means colors are vibrant and lifelike.
+It doesn't get very bright in SDR, but it has good reflection handling, so it can handle a few lights in a moderately lit room.
+Unfortunately, it's quite dim in HDR, so highlights in HDR content lack impact.

 See our review